Blogging is back

 Probably neither the blogs, nor the RSS be the solution.
 Boredom may be the biggest problem.

-This post was inspired by Martin Weller’s article, indicated at the beginning and via Fernando Tricas in Mastodon (toot in Spanish).
-I had been drawing up an entry of this type for some time and Fernando’s toot finally pushed me to materialize it.
+This post was inspired by Martin Weller’s article, indicated at the beginning and via Fernando Tricas en Mastodon.
+I had been designing an entry of this type for some time and Fernando’s toot finally pushed me to materialize it.
+The rapid succession of events around Twitter (now X) and Meta, led me to update this article on August 3, 2023 and I do not rule out upcoming changes.

 Comparte en Mastodon